ldriemeier/FEA-using-DNN/README.md

 2. displacements and reaction force along the time, `FinalResult.csv`;
 3. the dataset with all models with snap-back instability behaviour,  `Snapback.csv`.

-If you prefer generate new data, we suggest to use the student version of the software [Abaqus](https://edu.3ds.com/en/software/abaqus-student-edition).
+If you prefer to generate your own data, we suggest to use the student version of the software [Abaqus](https://edu.3ds.com/en/software/abaqus-student-edition).
 The following files are available here:
  1. To generate random areas `gera_areas_24.py`;
  2. Script to run in Abaqus to generate data `24-bar-truss.py`;
  3. Basic geometry to be called by the script mentioned in item 2 `Job-24-bar.inp`.